jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

 * Here, adding a constant made the lowest fit individual more likely to be selected
 * While also making the selection probabilities more similar

-* With windowing, the lowest fit individual had zero probabilty of being selected
+* With windowing, the lowest fit individual had zero probability of being selected
 * While also making the selection probabilities more different